Out of programme (OOP)

 What is out of programme?

-A doctor in training takes time out of their approved programme is said to be out of programme.
+When a doctor in training takes time out of their approved programme, this is called out of programme (OOP).

 If you want your out of programme to count towards your:

-- Certificate of Eligibility for Specialist Registration (CESR)
+- Certificate of Eligibility for Specialist/GP Registration (CESR/CEGPR) Combined programme

 We must approve the post before it starts.
 This is a requirement of The Directive on Recognition of Professional Qualifications (The Directive).